the-drunk-coder/megra/Tutorial/03_controlling_sound.md

   (always (dur 150) (atk 2) (rel 100))  ;; here's the modifier
   (cyc 'vio "violin:'a3 ~ ~ ~ violin:'a4 ~ ~ ~" :dur 300)) ;; <- this is an event source
 ```
-The `always` operator means that those modifications will always be applied.
+The `(always ...)` operator means that those modifications will always be applied.
 We can also apply them with a certain probablity.
-Say you want a 30% chance that the sound will be reverberated:
+Say you want a 30% chance that the sound will be reverberated ... the `(prob ...)` function will help you:

 ```lisp
 (s 'strings () ;; <- this is an event sink